Soumasish2005/DSA/README.md

 ### Introduction

 Data Structures and Algorithms are the building blocks of computer science.
-This repository aims to provide clear and concise implementations of various data structures and algorithms, along with explanations and examples.
+This repository aims to provide clear and concise understanding of various data structures and algorithms, along with explanations and examples.

 ---